nicksstapleton/blog/_posts/2023-11-02-logos-november.md

 Here are just a few of our featured titles, up to 40% off:

 - Westminster Bible Companion Series (34 vols.)
-- Interpretation: A Bible Commentary for Teaching and Preaching | INT (43 vols.)
+- Interpretation: A Bible Commentary for Teaching and Preaching (43 vols.)
 - WJK Old Testament Studies Collection (7 vols.)
-- The New Testament Library Series Collection | NLT (20 vols.)
+- The New Testament Library Series Collection (20 vols.)

 Don’t miss out on these and other WJK collections and individual commentaries during the Logos Publisher Spotlight!
 These deals last only until November 15.